arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ***The Opta™ is pre-licensed, meaning no additional license purchase is required for use with the PLC IDE.***

 If the Opta™ status displays **No License**, click the **Activate PLC runtime** button to activate it.
+The program will ask you to reset Opta but sometimes it could be also necessary to completely disconnect Opta from the computer and the external power and connect it again.
 For more details, refer to this [guide](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license/#7-license-activation-with-pre-licensed-products-opta).

 ### Analog Expansion Setup

 To enable the Opta™ Analog Expansion features in the PLC IDE, navigate to the **Resources** tab and select **I/O Expansions** in the configuration tree.
 Then click **Scan** to allow the IDE to search for connected expansions.

 ![Scanning for expansions](assets/plc-ide-6.png)

+***A popup warning may appear telling you that the configuration does not match, you can accept it and continue to the next step.***

 Once the available expansion appears in the **Detected config** column, enable it by clicking on **Apply detect config**.
 Verify that the **Project config** column is updated.